 From pitch to submission, you need to be relevant.
 No one likes a pitch that’s totally off-base, and quite frankly, it will get sent to the trash by any editor worth their salt.

 Not to mention, it’s bad for your site too.
 If you’re a real estate agent, you don’t want a food distributor linking to your content.
-Relevance is just as important as quality when it comes to ranking, so make sure you’re guest posting and building backlinks on sites that relates to your industry.
+Relevance is just as important as quality when it comes to ranking, so make sure you’re guest posting and building backlinks on sites that relate to your industry.

 While there’s a lot you can do with your own in-house marketing team, this is one of those marketing strategies that can be hard to get off the ground.
 To do it right, you need to keep a few key factors in mind.